ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>Include this flag to disable the IBM-provided ALB deployment.
 This flag doesn't remove the DNS registration for the IBM-provided Ingress subdomain or the load balancer service that is used to expose the Ingress controller.</dd>

 <dt><code>--user-ip <em>USER_IP</em></code></dt>
 <dd>Optional: If you enable the ALB with the <code>--enable</code> flag, you can specify an IP address that is on a VLAN in the zone that the ALB was created in.
-The ALB is enabled with and uses this public or private IP address.
-Note that this IP address must not be in use by another load balancer or ALB in the cluster.
+The ALB is enabled with and uses this public or private IP address. <strong>Note</strong>: This IP address must not be in use by another load balancer or ALB in the cluster.
 If no IP address is provided, the ALB is deployed with a public or private IP address from the portable public or private subnet that was provisioned automatically when you created the cluster, or the public or private IP address that you previously assigned to the ALB.</dd>

 <dt><code>-s</code></dt>
 <dd>Do not show the message of the day or update reminders.
 This value is optional.</dd>